Dhvani-intwala/India-Independence/README.md

 ### **Accessibility**

 For the Best user experience having an accessible website is most important.

-Therefore I have used simple font styling so that the user can read easily.
+Therefore, I have used simple font styling so that the user can read easily.
 Also the contrast between the background and foreground color also meet good accessibility.The website is designed in such a way that the foreground information is never distracted by backgrounds.

 Addition of a fixed menu bar so users can easily navigate around the site.
 The website is made by Using semantic HTML.
 Ensuring all images have an alt description for screen readers or where the image cannot be loaded.

 ## Technologies
 ### **Languages Used**

 This website has been written in HTML and CSS and a little bit of JavaScript.

 **Frameworks, Libraries, and Programs Used**

 - GitHub: Storing and hosting my code/repositories
 - Gitpod: Code editor for writing my code and storing other images/files
 - Font Awesome: For icons used throughout the site